rydevops/tech-writeups/ruby/ruby-basics.md

 *  Everything is an object
 *  Ruby is case-sensitive
 *  Ruby is not whitespace sensitive meaning we can use whitespace (spaces or tabs) to help make code easier to read
+   *  A single line can contain multiple actions if they are seperated by `;`
 *  When calling methods with more than one argument you must us parentheses.
    *  A good rule of thumb is to use parentheses unless it's perfectly clear when reading the code
 *  The `!` operator can be used to make changes to a variable and assign the result to that same variable in a single statement